A survey of simplicial, relative, and chain complex homology theories for hypergraphs

-The network and data science communities have been moving in the direction of using hypergraphs as data models in recent years \cite{aksoy_hypernetwork_2020,juul2024hypergraph,sharma2020thesis,traversa2023robustness}.
-Similarly, many in the TDA community have recognized that hypergraphs can be studied from a topological perspective and have defined several homology theories for hypergraphs (which we describe in detail and cite in Section \ref{sec:homology}).
-However, it is apparent that no canonical solution exists.
-Or rather, the straightforward approach of building a simplicial complex by adding all subsets of every hyperedge captures only one of the many notions of ``shape'' or structure found in a hypergraph.
 In this paper, we present a survey of recent work to define topological objects from hypergraphs---specifically simplicial, relative, and chain complexes---that can be used to build homology theories for hypergraphs.
-We provide illustrative examples showing how to construct each topological object and the resulting homology.
-We also discuss some interesting properties of each method to show the types of hypergraph properties that are preserved or destroyed.
-Finally, we compute many of these homology theories for small examples to show the variability of the methods and build intuition.
-Most of the homology theories we survey have appeared in previous publications and are well-studied; three of them (Sections \ref{sec:ResBS}, \ref{sec:RelBS}, and \ref{sec:weighted}) are introduced by the authors here.
+We provide a running example showing how to construct each topological object and the resulting homology.
+We also discuss some interesting properties of each theory to show the types of hypergraph properties that are captured (or not).
+Finally, we compute these homology theories for several small examples to show the variability of the theories and build intuition.
+Six of the homology theories we survey have appeared in previous publications and are well-studied; three of them (Sections \ref{sec:ResBS}, \ref{sec:RelBS}, and \ref{sec:weighted}) are new and introduced here.

 This paper is organized as follows: In Section~\ref{sec:preliminaries}, we provide background and definitions for simplicial complexes and homology as well as hypergraphs.
 We define nine different homology theories for hypergraphs in Section~\ref{sec:homology} by describing the transformation of a hypergraph into a topological object of a simplicial, relative, or chain complex on which to compute homology.
 We also discuss a variety of properties, where known, for these homology theories including functoriality, connections to duality, and recoverability of the hypergraph from the topological structure, highlighting related work and open problems along the way.
-In Section~\ref{sec:intuition}, we consider several examples to build intuition for each homology method, discussing what happens when a sub- or super-hyperedge is added to a hypergraph.
-We conclude with a discussion in Section~\ref{sec:discussion}.
+In Section~\ref{sec:intuition}, we consider several examples to build intuition for each homology method, discussing what happens to the homology when a sub- or super-hyperedge is added to a hypergraph.
+We conclude with a discussion of interesting research directions in Section~\ref{sec:discussion}.